 We didn't make time for the Queen's College, which offers craft and artisan workshops all day long, but this is a great way to delve in a little deeper (and walk a little less).
 If you want to do a workshop, it's a good idea to look over the workshop schedule online in advance, so that you can plan your day around catching one of these neat (and reasonably priced - most cost around $10) classes.

 Speaking of planning ahead, there are plenty of tempting items for sale, so you might want to let kids know in advance how much they have to spend.
 The path leading through all of these interesting wares is the same one that you'll cover on your way home, so that the journey in can be about seeing what there is, and the journey out can be reserved for purchasing that special something before heading home.
+Temptations include all manner of trinkets, jewelry, and handicrafts, as well as gem stones, handmade clothes, tasty treats, and puppets.
+Kids can also get some creative hair braids and henna tattoos.

-Like all good fairs, this one has plenty of games to play for $2-$3 a pop - though instead of whack-a-mole you can count on throw-an-axe, shoot-a-crossbow, and dunk-a-jester.
+Like all good fairs, this one has plenty of games to play for $2-$3 a pop—though instead of whack-a-mole you can count on throw-an-axe, shoot-a-crossbow, and dunk-a-jester.
 Rides are man-powered, and it's really a delight to see how much fun kids can have on a giant swing with two big men pushing them, no roller coasters required.
 Kids can also explore a giant maze, climb a rock wall, ride a zipline, or even try a real fencing lesson.
 Why not?

 Organized entertainment aside, one thing I particularly love about bringing kids to the Renaissance Faire is the opportunity to talk about history in - what at least appears to be - context.
 A passing joke about Anne Boleyn that my son wanted explained led to a chat over lunch about Henry VIII's six wives and the birth of the Church of England.
 And, yes, he wanted to know.
-Taunts by a pack of folks dressed as Puritans gave a visual to the Reformation - and to those odd religious extremists who set off to found a new society (where renaissance fairs would some day become a form of entertainment - oh, the irony!).
+Taunts by a pack of folks dressed as Puritans gave a visual to the Reformation—and to those odd religious extremists who set off to found a new society (where renaissance fairs would some day become a form of entertainment - oh, the irony!).

 Food is plentiful and includes far more than the famed turkey legs.
 Count on finding pasta, soup in bread bowls, filled baked potatoes, artichokes, and all sorts of tasty finger foods.
 Our favorite dessert every year is the fabulous fruit gelato served in a slab of frozen fruit.
 Grown-ups can indulge in a mug of honey mead, too, if the many beers on tap look too 21st century.